 Contact lenses are a wonderful choice for climbing Kilimanjaro.
 Wearing contact lenses should not pose any special problems on the mountain.

-There are some drawbacks to using contact lenses too.
+But there are some drawbacks to using contact lenses.
 The concern some people have with contacts have to do with how to handle them without access to a standard washroom.

 Here are some tips: